 Technology and Health & Life Sciences

+Reminder!
 Nominations are currently being accepted for the North Carolina Technology Association’s (“NCTA”) 20th annual NC Tech Awards.
 Featuring Cherry Bekaert as this year’s Title Sponsor, North Carolina’s largest awards program recognizes excellence in leadership and innovation within the technology industry.
 Known as “The Beacons,” the awards are separated into three categories: Technology Corporate Awards Use of Technology Individual Applicants can nominate an organization or individual that has made significant contributions to the tech sector, as well as their own company for consideration in one or multiple categories.
-NCTA membership is not required for nomination and non-tech companies are free to.
+NCTA membership is not required for nomination and non-tech companies are free.
 Read More.

 As the saying goes, “If you can’t beat them, join them.”
 Well, this could be very true when it comes to innovation.
 In today’s business environment, competitor alliances seem to be in vogue and are a way for companies to lessen their risk and reduce costs.
 In part four of the Forbes magazine series on types of innovation models, competitor innovation is considered “coopetition” and should be considered a component in the innovation process.
 Several examples are mentioned to highlight the value these strategic alliances have brought to fierce competitors such as Ford and General Motors, and Boeing and Lockheed Martin.
 Without.
 Read More.

 Collaborate to Innovate